dozpupp/safelog/README.md

 2.  **Sign**: Signers review the content and cryptographically sign it.
 3.  **Release**: When the **Last Signer** submits their signature, their client automatically generates and encrypts access keys for the Recipients.
 4.  **Access**: Only then does the workflow status flip to `COMPLETED`, allowing Recipients to decrypt and view the result.

+## 💬 Secure Messenger Architecture

+Safelog's messenger implements a **Signal-Lite** protocol designed for Post-Quantum security, ensuring End-to-End Encryption (E2EE) and Perfect Forward Secrecy (PFS).

+### Protocol Overview
+The system uses a hybrid cryptographic approach combining **Post-Quantum KEM** (Key Encapsulation Mechanism) with standard high-performance symmetric encryption.

+1.  **Session Initiation**:
+    -   When Alice messages Bob, she generates a random **32-byte AES Session Key**.
+    -   Alice encapsulates this key using Bob's **Kyber-1024** Public Key (KEM).
+    -   She also encapsulates it for herself using her own Public Key (for message history synchronization).

+2.  **Payload Encryption**:
+    -   The message content is encrypted using **AES-256-GCM** with the Session Key.
+    -   The encrypted package contains: `{ ciphertext, iv, wrapped_keys: { sender: blob, recip: blob } }`.

+3.  **Authentication**:
+    -   Every message is signed using **Dilithium-512** (Post-Quantum Digital Signature) ensuring sender authenticity and non-repudiation.

+4.  **Batch Processing**:
+    -   To improve UX while maintaining security, the Vault (Local or TrustKeys Extension) supports **Batch Unwrapping**.
+    -   When opening a conversation with multiple session rotations, the vault unlocks once and decrypts all relevant session keys in parallel, preventing "password fatigue."

 ## ⚠️ Security Notices